-The information on this page is intended to give candidates at the 2016 National Assembly for Wales election background information on standing for election, and an outline of the support and guidance that will be available to them if elected.
+The information on this page is intended to give candidates for election to the National Assembly for Wales background information on standing for election, and an outline of the support and guidance that will be available to them if elected.

-Entitlement to be a member of the National Assembly for Wales
+Entitlement to be an Assembly Member of the National Assembly for Wales

-To become a member of the National Assembly for Wales you must be not only be qualified to do so, by meeting certain age and citizenship requirements, but also not prevented from doing so by being disqualified.
+To be a Member of the National Assembly for Wales you must be not only be qualified to do so, by meeting certain age and citizenship requirements, but also not prevented by being disqualified.

-The full range of disqualifications is complex and includes, for example, holders of certain offices, some (though not all) people who have been declared bankrupt, and those convicted of certain offences or receiving certain prison sentences.
+The full range of disqualifications is complex and includes, for example, holders of certain offices, some (though not all) people who have been declared bankrupt, and those convicted of certain offences or serving prison sentences.

 Key legislation relating to disqualification includes the Government of Wales Act 2006 (as amended); and the National Assembly for Wales (Disqualification) Order 2015.